 What is Black and White Photography?

-Black and white photography contains variants of the colour grey ranging from from absolute black to absolute white.
+Black and white photography contains variants of the color grey ranging from absolute black to absolute white.

 This means that, by definition, all black and white photos are monochrome photos, but not the other way around.

 A more accurate (but decidedly less popular) term for this type of image is ‘grayscale’.
-This is because the image typically comprises grey tones, not just the colour black and the colour white.
+This is because the image typically comprises grey tones, not just the color black and the color white.

 Black and white images as you probably know them are images like the one immediately below.
-In these images, no colour information has been captured or the colour information has been removed.
+In these images, no color information has been captured or the color information has been removed.
 Note the rich variety of grey tones.

-While it’s uncommon, you can also occasionally find scenes that only contain strong black and white colours.
+While it’s uncommon, you can also occasionally find scenes that only contain strong black and white colors.

-While the overall tonal profile of each of these photos differs greatly between the two, both count as black and white photography.
+While the overall tonal profile of each of these photos differ greatly between the two, both count as black and white photography.

 Should You Capture Black and White Images in Camera, or Convert Them in Post?